stewarthlalala/SafeSpaceApp-Submission/README.md

 # SafeSpaceApp-Submission
-SafeSpace Hackathon Submission – contains the web app link and demo video for the SafeSpace Safety App.
+SafeSpace Hackathon Submission – contains the web app link( it wont work please use the last file we sent to run) and demo video for the SafeSpace Safety App.
 No source code included.
 # How to Run

 1. Unzip this folder.